RaphaelDDL/jquery.populateTable/README.md

 jQuery populateTable by [RaphaelDDL][rddl]
 =============

->> README still WIP.
-Suggestions are welcome.
+> README is a permanent WIP.
+Suggestions and feedback are always welcome.

 A jQuery plugin that populate tables in any way user want, including: adding html, concatenating values into a single column, setting default value when key/value is null and other stuff.